 There is no real difference between the two systems.
 It is the same application and it works the same way with the same information.
 When you use the telephone you hear the questions; when you use the Internet you see the questions.
 Both applications process the information you provide into the same database.
 If you can't file your weekly certification because of an issue with your claim (for example, claim not current, no claim on file, already filed, etc.) using one process, you won't be able to do it using the other one.
 If only one of the systems is down due to a system specific problem (phone outage, network problems with the Internet, etc.), you will usually be able to file using the other system.

-If you are unable to complete your weekly Unemployment Insurance Benefit claim online, you may use the telephone system:
+If you are unable to complete your weekly Unemployment Insurance Benefit claim online, you may use the TIPS telephone system:

+Benefit payment information may also be viewed for the most recently completed calendar year (for tax purposes).
+This option is usually available from February to May each year.
 You may also use the internet or phone system to check on the status 1099-G info is available either online or by telephone using the TIPS Line from February 1st through May 30th of each year.
 You can also view: the latest benefit payment made to you; information about the last week you filed if you did not receive a payment; and the balance remaining on your current claim.
 Access the Weekly Claims application and after choosing English or Spanish, select "View Payment Information" from the drop-down menu.

 Calculating unemployment benefits and how long do unemployment benefits last?